 “Where focus goes, energy flows.”
 Tony Robbins

 As yoga is a relatively slow form of exercise, you have the benefit of putting awareness front and centre.
-Every movement should be mindful.
-In this way, not only do you get the most out of the practice but you also keep yourself safe from injury.
+Every movement should be careful and intentional.
+In this way, not only do you get the most out of the session but you also keep yourself safe from injury.
 You never just want to drop into a pose and hang out there.

 "Yoga has remarkable brain-scrubbing attributes."
 Joe Rogan